asma675/ChadGPT/README.md

 ## 🖥️ Run Locally (On Your Device)

-You can run BradGPT entirely on your own machine for development or personal use.
+You can run ChadGPT entirely on your own machine for development or personal use.

 ### Prerequisites
 - Node.js **18+**